How to Crochet a Cactus: 3 Amigurumi Succulent Patterns

 SC (single crochet), inc (increase), dec (decrease), BLO (back loop only), sl st (slip stitch), mr (magic ring), ch (chain)

-If you have been searching for the perfect crochet cactus pattern, you are in the right place.
+If you’ve been searching for the perfect crochet cactus, you’re in the right place.
 A crochet cactus brings all the charm of a desert plant into your home without a single drop of water.
-Whether you are a total beginner or an experienced crocheter looking for a quick weekend project, these seven stunning designs will inspire you to pick up your hook today.
+Total beginner or experienced crocheter after a quick weekend make, these designs will have you reaching for your hook today.

-One of the best things about a crochet cactus pattern is the incredible variety available.
-From tiny pincushions to towering saguaros, there is a design for every skill level and every corner of your home.
-Here are seven popular types to get you started.
+One of the best things about crochet cacti is the variety.
+From tiny pincushions to towering saguaros, there’s a design for every level and every corner of your home.
+Seven popular types to get you started:

 1. Classic Round Cactus